Survivor Benefits

 Survivor Benefit Plan/Reserve Component Benefit Plan (SBP)/(RCSBP)

 Premiums for SBP coverage are taken from pre-tax retiree pay; which saves you money (vs. paying from post-tax).
-The average premium are well below the cost for a conventional insurance policy so for most retirees, SBP is a good choice.
+The average premiums are well below the cost for a conventional insurance policy, so retirees may find that SBP is a good choice.

 The maximum SBP annuity payment for a spouse is 55% of the member's retired pay (or in the case of a member who retires under REDUX, the retired pay the member would have received if under the high-three retirement system).
 However, a smaller amount may be elected.